kalisio/krawler/docs/how-to-use-it/api.md

 sidebar: auto
 ---

+The problem with hooks is that they are configured at application setup time and usually fixed during the whole application lifecycle.
+It means you would have a to create an application instance for each pipeline you’d like to have, not so simple.
+This is the reason why krawler is mainly used as a command-line utility (CLI), where each execution setup a new application with a hooks pipeline according to the job to be done.

+However, using the CLI, you can also launch it as standard wep application/API.
+You can then POST job or task requests to the exposed services, e.g. on `localhost:3030/api/jobs`.

 # Command-Line Interface

 ## Internal API

-The problem with hooks is that they are configured at application setup time and usually fixed during the whole application lifecycle.
-It means you would have a to create an application instance for each pipeline you’d like to have, not so simple.
-This is the reason why krawler can also be used as a command-line utility, where each execution setup the hooks pipeline according to the job to be done.
  The underlying implementation is managed by the global **run(jobfile, options)** function:
 * **jobfile**: a path to a local job file or a jobfile JSON object
 * **options**:
   * **cron**: a [CRON pattern](https://github.com/kelektiv/node-cron) to schedule the job at regular intervals, e.g. `*/5 * * * * *` will run it every 5 seconds, if not provided it will be run only once